 This is important to remember: students come to school with different interests, skills, knowledge, and they all learn in different ways.
-So if one way is not working, try a different way or just give them some time- they will write when they are ready (and they will shock you when they begin!)
+If one way is not working, try a different way or just give them some time- they will write when they are ready (and they will shock you when they begin!)

 I am going to give you a few ideas that we do in our classroom to encourage our students to become writers:

-We complete all of our morning messages, charts, and bulletin boards with our students.
+I complete all of our morning messages, charts, and bulletin boards with my students.
 They get to see that words have meaning, and they get to see that their words are important.

 - sight words (“‘you’ is a sight word that we know, how do we write that?”)

 - stretching out simple words (“car- I hear three sounds, C-A-R, what letters are those?”)

 This way students can hear and see the different writing strategies at work, and they will know how to use them when they begin to write.